sawyerDeveloper/ai-calculator/README.md

 3. Choose the platform

    Press w for web

+   Scan the QR code with your mobile device with Expo Go installed to see it live on device.

-   Press i for ios
+   Press i for ios simulator

-   press a for android
+   press a for android simulator